 About the Author

-Tia Gaines is the Director of Educational Strategies at UnifiEd: A Center for Hope and Unity.
+Tia Gaines is the Associate Director of Social Equity and Community as the University of Pennsylvania.
+She also serves as the Executive Director at UnifiEd: A Center for Hope and Unity.
 She is a writer and conference speaker who devotes herself to advocating for diversity, unity, and belonging within Christian education as well as innovation and technology.
-She has been in education for over 20 years, including time teaching internationally, online and in both suburban and urban contexts.
+She has worked in education for over 20 years, including time teaching internationally, online, and in both suburban and urban contexts.
 Tia has created curriculum and resource material on the topic of cultural humility, as well as intercultural competency, dialogue, and reflection with a specific love and passion for urban education, community engagement, and school partnerships.
 Her work with school partnerships includes her role as Director of Curriculum and Community Engagement, a shared position between Delaware County Christian School and The City School, Philadelphia.
-She currently serves on the Board of Directors for the Association of Christian Schools International and serves as a Flourishing Schools Institute faculty member.
+She currently serves on the Board of Directors for the Association of Christian Schools International.
 Tia and her husband Joel reside in Philadelphia and have four children: Josiah, Hosanna, Eliana and Adoniah.